WillJDunn/a-team/README.md

 -- -----------------------------------------------------
--- Note: when editing an item you should probably also add a comment (via add_comment) -- showing the old/new values for the modified fields and who modified it for audit CALL edit_item( item_id INT, board_id INT,
+-- Note: when editing an item you should probably also add a comment (via add_comment) -- showing the old/new values for the modified fields and who modified it for audit -- The following parameters cannot be null: project_id, item_name, created_by CALL edit_item( item_id INT, board_id INT,